TiberiusBaker/Summer2024Notes/CS404/Readings/Ethical Egoism.md

-#PhycologicalEgoism tells us that our only motivation is self-interest.
+#PsychologicalEgoism tells us that our only motivation is self-interest.
 - If this is true, then the only motivation we can have is to make ourselves better off
 - This is not an ethical view, because it says nothing about what is right or wrong.
 - If true, then there is little point in fashioning a morality that demands self-sacrifice
 - If true, then all morality could possibly do is ask that we look out for ourselves

 This is precisely the advice of #EthicalEgoism.
-- Unlike #PhycologicalEgoism, it really is a moral theory
+- Unlike #PsychologicalEgoism, it really is a moral theory
 - It tells use about what we are morally required and forbidden to do
 - Specifically, it says that there is one ultimate moral duty--to improve your own well-being as best you can